kpullerits/sports-activity-analysis/README.md

 weight, based on the discussion around Fig. 1.
-It is shown that `Max pulse` and `Mean pulse` seem normally distributed while `Calories`,`Distance`, `Stifa`, `Total climb` and `Total time` are right scewed with some datapoints with high values.
+It is shown that `Max pulse` and `Mean pulse` seem normally distributed while `Calories`,`Distance`, `Stifa`, `Total climb` and `Total time` are right skewed with some datapoints with high values.

 <img src="./output/p2_variable_distribution_no_log.png" width="2100" />